Locations:

 • Should I have any follow-up testing?

-• Given my symptoms and result, are there any treatment options or medications you recommend?
+• Given my symptoms and result, do you recommend any treatment options or medications?

 Additional Common Questions

-Is there a test than can check for the flu and COVID-19?
+Is there a test that can check for the flu and COVID-19?

 Yes, there are at-home and laboratory tests that can check for influenza type A and B viruses and SARS-CoV-2, the virus that causes COVID-19, at the same time.